 Panarin, Crawford lead Blackhawks past Blue Jackets 3-1

 Chicago Blackhawks right wing Patrick Kane, right, controls the puck against Columbus Blue Jackets defenseman Markus Nutivaara during the first period of an NHL hockey game Friday, March 31, 2017, in Chicago.
-Chicago Blackhawks left wing Artemi Panarin , left, celebrates with teammates after scoring his goal during the first period of an NHL hockey game against the Columbus Blue Jackets, Friday, March 31, 2017, in Chicago.
+Chicago Blackhawks right wing Patrick Kane, right, controls the puck against Columbus Blue Jackets defenseman Markus Nutivaara during the first period of an NHL hockey game Friday, March 31, 2017, in Chicago.

 Add your comments below